stephane-caron/lpsolvers/README.md

 ## Installation

-To install the library and all open source LP solvers at the same time:
+To install the library and all available LP solvers at the same time:

 ```console
 $ pip install lpsolvers[solvers]